ktorio/ktor-documentation/topics/caching.md

 }
 ```

+The [CachingOptions](https://api.ktor.io/%ktor_version%/io.ktor.http.content/-caching-options/index.html) object accepts `Cache-Control` and `Expires` header values as parameters:

+* The `cacheControl` parameter accepts a [CacheControl](https://api.ktor.io/%ktor_version%/io.ktor.http/-cache-control/index.html) value.
+You can use [CacheControl.MaxAge](https://api.ktor.io/%ktor_version%io.ktor.http/-cache-control/-max-age/index.html) to specify the `max-age` parameter and related settings, such as visibility, revalidation options, and so on.
+If necessary, you can disable caching by using `CacheControl.NoCache`/`CacheControl.NoStore`.
+* The `expires` parameter allows you to specify the `Expires` header as a `GMTDate` or `ZonedDateTime` value.

 ## Customize Headers for Specific Routes {id="route_headers"}

 If you need to add caching headers for a specific route only, you can append desired headers into a response.
-The code snippet below shows how to do this for GET requests to `/profile`:
+The code snippet below shows how to disable caching for the `/profile` route:

 ```kotlin
 get("/profile") {